hoverbike1/TOTK-Mods-collection/README.md

 <b>60 FPS</b> - <b>4K 2X</b> - <b>8K 4X</b> - <b>UI Mod Compatible</b> - and set the scaling in Yuzu to X2, in order to achieve 1080p x 2 = 2160p - along with enabling the Playstation UI Mod.

 The non-UI compatible versions contain Blackscreen-fix, which is incompatible with UI mods, and must be combined correctly, to avoid issues that arise from conflicting fixes.
 The UI Mods make changes to the same files as blackscreen-fix - so make sure to combine/avoid combining these according to what you're trying to do.

+If you experience any issues with Lazy Packs, please feel free to contact me on discord at Hoverbike#8377 or @hoverbike1
 </details>

 <details>